top of page

 Q. May I request a certain type of food if I have food allergies?

-A. All meals served during the retreat are simple vegetarian.
+A. All meals served during the retreat are simple vegetarian meals.
 No special meals are offered for people with food allergies, however there will be various options to choose from which should accommodate most common diets.

 Q. If I have medical conditions, may I bring my medication and medical records in case there is a problem?
 And may I request to be assigned a tent closer to the shrine tent or to the bathroom area?